Get Approved for up to $35,000 in 3 minutes

 While these amounts are subject to change every year due to things like inflation, this is a basic idea of how tax brackets work in the federal tax system.

-For example, If you make $35,000 per year, then you pay 15% tax on that full amount.
+For example, if you make $35,000 per year, then you pay 15% tax on that full amount.
 If you make $75,000 per year, then you pay 15% on $57,375 of that, and the remaining $17,625 of your income, you will pay 20.5% of that in taxes.

-The Average Taxes Canadian Pay Per Year
+The Average Taxes Canadians Pay Per Year

 Since everyone makes a different gross annual income, the net income is going to be different for everyone, so it is hard to say how much people pay every year in taxes.
 That being said, though, based on the 2021 tax year, the average Canadian pays 25.1% of their gross annual income in both provincial and federal income taxes combined.
 That means the average yearly net income is only 74.9% of the gross annual income.
 This may be higher or lower for you, depending on what tax bracket you fall into and what province you live in.